noctuelles/42-rainfall/level2/ressources/README.md

  804854f:       90                      nop
 ```

 Unlike *level2*, it does not have any existing code in the `.text` section to spawn a shell.
 In our exploit, we will have somehow to *add* additional code to spawn it.
-This is what we call a **shell code**.
+This is what we call a **shell code** : a small piece of code used as the payload in the exploitation of a software vulnerability.

 In function `p`, the very unsafe `gets` get called again.
 Great, that is an wide open door for a **buffer overflow** : that means we can overwrite the return address of function `p` on the stack.
 But where should we return to ?

 Remember when i talked about adding additional code.
-We can add this code in the initial buffer that `gets` uses, and modify the return address to point into our additional code that is located into the stack.
+We can add this code in the initial buffer that `gets` uses, and modify the return address to point into our additional injected code that is located into the stack.

 But there may be a problem using this technique in this particular setup, take a look at this snippet of instructions: